 You can't beat homemade pancakes in the morning!
-My banana oat pancake recipe is my favourite and one of the most popular recipes on my blo - they're quick and easy to whip up, cook well, and only require a few simple cheap pantry ingredients to make - here's the recipe.
+My banana oat pancake recipe is my favourite and one of the most popular recipes on this blog - they're quick and easy to whip up, cook well, and only require a few simple cheap pantry ingredients to make - here's the recipe.

 Great when you don't have much time in the morning.
-Simply select a whole quality bread and top it something quick and easy.
-A lot of people enquire over what bread to use - quality/organic is always best (less additives, processed veggie oils), otherwise look for a loaf that's grainy, and if you feel better eating a gluten-free or paleo loaf (made of lots of seeds and nuts), go for it.
-Sourdough is lovely option.
-Here are some ideas for toppings:
+Toast can serve as an ideal vehicle for more nutritious ingredients e.g. a smear of avocado, smoked salmon or eggs.
+Regarding bread - the less processed the better, e.g. sourdough or homemade (less additives, processed veggie oils), otherwise look for a store-bought loaf that's grainy, and if you feel better eating a gluten-free or paleo loaf (made with seeds and nuts), go for it.
+Here are some ideas for toast toppings: